Julian-sun/Surveillance_Network_Indigenous_Mobility/.ipynb_checkpoints/README-checkpoint.md

 # Surveillance_Network_Indigenous_Mobility

-This directory contains the optimized sentinel network model for early pathogen detection in Brazil, integrating human mobility and coverage Indigenous health areas.
-It proposes a more efficient arrangement of 199 cities, improving mobility coverage and ensuring surveillance in underserved regions, such as Indigenous areas.
+This directory contains the optimized sentinel network model for early pathogen detection in Brazil, integrating human mobility and Indigenous population coverage.
+It proposes a more efficient arrangement of 199 cities, improving mobility coverage and ensuring surveillance in underserved regions, including Indigenous areas.

 # Guidelines for Reproducing the Analysis